The Surprising Benefits of Carrots

-When people tell you about how good carrots are for you, you probably think they’re talking about how they’re good for your eyes or for getting a tan.
+When people talk about the surprising benefits of eating carrots, you might think about how they’re good for your eyes or for getting a tan.

 Health benefits of carrots

-One of the most widely grown garden vegetables around the world, carrots offer plenty of vitamins (A, B-complex, C, and E) as well as antioxidants and minerals.
+Carrots are one of the most widely grown garden vegetables in the world.
+What’s more, they provide plenty of vitamins (A, B, C, and E) as well as antioxidants and minerals.

 Carrots have so many good qualities that they should be a staple in your diet.

-The folic acid, fiber, and magnesium in this vegetable, along with beta-carotene (which gives them their orange color) are like the fountain of youth.
+Their folic acid, fiber, and magnesium, along with beta-carotene (which gives them their orange color) are like the fountain of youth.

-These compounds help your liver form vitamin A, a necessary nutrient for skin health, bone strength, and a healthy immune system, for example.
+These substances help your liver form vitamin A, which is vital to skin health, bone strength, and a healthy immune system.

-“Don’t forget: 8 Unknown Benefits of Carrot Juice”
+Want to find out more?: 8 Unknown Benefits of Carrot Juice

 Support good intestinal health

-When you have digestive issues, eating raw carrots is recommended.
+When you have digestive issues, eating raw carrots may be able to help.
 The vitamin A in carrots protects and regenerates your stomach and intestinal membranes.

 They’re advisable for people with:

 They help you recover from food poisoning, infections, and intestinal worms.
-And if you have them boiled or steamed, they soften digestive mucosa.
+And if you eat them boiled or steamed, they soften digestive mucosa.

 Good for mom and baby

-- It allows for the formation of new cells, along with providing antioxidants, calcium, and folic acid.
+- It allows new cells to form while providing antioxidants, calcium, and folic acid.

-- During gestation, mothers should consume between 2 and 3 carrots a day to meet their daily needs of the above nutrients.
+- During pregnancy, mothers should eat 2 to 3 carrots a day to meet their daily needs of the above nutrients.

-As for children who can eat solid food, a plate of boiled carrots is recommended.
+As for children who can eat solid food, a good option is a plate of boiled carrots.

-If your baby is having digestive or intestinal problems, this is an ideal food because it is easily digested, improves stomach health, and encourages the formation of red blood cells.
+If your baby is having digestive or intestinal problems, this is an ideal food.
+This is because it’s easy to digest, improves stomach health, and promotes the formation of red blood cells.

 Regulates blood sugar

-People with diabetes see significant improvements by eating raw carrots because of their carbohydrates.
+People with diabetes see notable improvements by eating raw carrots because of their carbohydrates.

-In addition, carrots improve blood circulation and eye health, two common problems in people with diabetes.
+Further, carrots improve blood circulation and eye health, two common problems in those with diabetes.

-We have to mention vitamin A and beta-carotene again, as they are the nutrients that allow your immune system to function properly.
+We have to mention vitamin A and beta-carotene again since they allow for the proper functioning of your immune system.

-A carrot juice or salad is a great idea if you have the flu or a cold.
+A glass of carrot juice or a carrot salad is a great idea if you have the flu or a cold.

-A good amount of vitamin A means a healthy immune system because it helps produce “defense” cells and fight against viral and bacterial attacks.
+A good amount of vitamin A helps produce cells that fight against viral and bacterial attacks.

-If you’re up against an infection or illness like that, turn to carrots.
+If you’re up against an infection or illness like that, make sure to turn to carrots.

 Nourish your skin

-Carrots absorb all kinds of contaminants that build up on your skin.
+Carrots absorb all kinds of substances that can build up on your skin.
 You can use them in the kitchen as well as in face masks (to treat acne, for example).

-Applying a mask made of carrot pulp to your face for a half hour will help reduce the appearance of wrinkles and make your skin look younger.
+Applying a mask made of carrot pulp to your face for a half hour will help reduce the appearance of wrinkles.
+As such, carrots can help make your skin appear younger.

 Invigorate your mind

-Carrots invigorate your mind by providing you two nutrients associated with cerebral health: phosphorus and potassium.
-Both of these regenerate nerves and counteract the effects of stress.
+Carrots fortify your mind by providing you two nutrients linked to brain health: phosphorus and potassium.
+Both of these may help regenerate nerves and counteract the effects of stress.

-If you’ve been forgetting things lately or you’ve noticed that your mind isn’t retaining information like it used to, try carrots.
+So, if you’ve been forgetting things or you’ve noticed that your mind isn’t keeping information like it used to, eat a few carrots.

-If you didn’t think the above was enough… this tasty vegetable has even more to offer!
+If you didn’t think the above was enough… they may also:

 - Strengthen your nails and hair.

-- Protect your heart, keeping your arteries plaque-free.
+- Protect your heart by keeping your arteries plaque-free.

 - Reduce fluid retention and act as a diuretic.

-- Great for your teeth and gums, as they keep bacteria from adhering to them.
+- Great for your teeth and gums, as they keep bacteria from sticking to them.

-- Stimulate the appetite (recommendable for people with eating disorders).
+- Stimulate your appetite (great for people with eating disorders).